svg-sprite/svg-sprite/README.md

 }
 ```

-You can find the three provided standard templates `sprite.css`, `sprite.scss` and `sprite.less` in the subdirectory `tmpl` of your *svg-sprite* installation.
+You can find the provided standard templates `sprite.css`, `sprite.scss`, `sprite.less` and `sprite.styl` in the subdirectory `tmpl` of your *svg-sprite* installation.
 By default, output files will be named just like their corresponding template files.

 If a `template` path is given, it must point to an existing template file — otherwise the conversion process will exit.
 The `dest` property can be provided as an absolute or relative path, as directory or file name, with or without file extension.
 The missing parts will be automatically expanded using default values.
 See the following equivalents to understand the mechanism: